TejBirring8/CoTeFo/README.md

 # CoTeFo
-A simple header-only text formatting library for use with C++'s <iostream>.
+A simple header-only text formatting library for use with C++'s 'iostream'.